moneroexamples/monero-stagenet-services/README.md

 List of services on stagenet and testnet networks for development and testing purposes of monero-based tools.

+This is the list of third party services, thus, for instance, offical monero command line and gui are not listed.

 ## Stagenet

 A network that matches the mainnet environment.
 Recomended network for